sanishsuwal7/devPortfolio/src/pages/landing/index.md

   features:
     - header: I love building stuff 📱
       body: >
         I have been I have making web stuff since I was 11 years-old.
 Since then I have been tinkering with all sorts of technologies that in some way or another led me to work on music, photography, sound engineering, electronic engineering, automation, video production, feature film post-production, VR games, and 3D sound.
 projects:
+  - title: Gleefactor
+    body: A work culture management firm that helps organizations transform their cultures by enabling teams to adopt and activate new behaviors through play.
+    image: /img/screen-shot-2020-10-19-at-11.06.02-am.png
+    action: View project
+    link: /projects/gleefactor/overview/
+    tags:
+      - React
+      - Gatsbyjs
+      - Wordpress
+      - Google Pay
   - title: Moving day
     body: Looking for an apartment in Montreal is quite a pain.
 Since Kijiji doesn't provide a public API, I made one that runs on a local server.
     image: movingday.png
     action: View project
     link: /projects/movingday/overview/